LedgeDash/unum-appstore/README.md

 Note that the Step Functions state machine definition is in `template.yaml` and is deployed using AWS SAM as a Cloudformation stack along with the user Lambda functions.
-The advantage of defining the state machine inside `template.yaml` is that we can *programmatically insert Lambda ARNs into the state machine definition as SAM deploys the stack*.
+The advantage of defining state machines inside `template.yaml` is that we can *programmatically insert Lambda ARNs into the state machine definitions as SAM deploys the stack*.

 As an example, let's look at the `hello-world` app.
 The state machine is defined as `HelloWorldSF` under `Resources`.
 Its `Type: